 Still from "Untitled" glitter film

-I make work about social justice and equality because I feel that this is my duty as a contemporary artist and engaged citizen.
+I make work about equality because I feel that this is my duty as a contemporary artist and engaged citizen.
 I am particularly interested in challenging American society's perception of marginalized groups.
-I also explore collaboration and human development.
-It is important for me to consider the tension and possible space for intellectual development which happens among people as they attempt to communicate and as they grow as individuals.
+I also explore collaboration and growth.
+It is important for me to consider the tension and possible space for intellectual development which happens among people as they attempt to communicate.
 I routinely think about my position, with respect to balance and control, as well as society’s relationship to these ideas.
 I want my art to contribute to learning and conversation, which hopefully spawns from my viewer’s experience.
 My work often deals with themes of excess, conformity, and assimilation.
 Material is usually the byproduct of an idea.
 I enjoy working with a range of mixed media and genres to build a vessel for my thoughts.
-Combining the grotesque with the seductive is an important way for me to help my audience find beauty in unexpected places.
-The physicality of my intuitive process adds additional meaning to my concepts.
-However, I believe that the research and curation of my work is as important as the piece itself.
-It becomes one with the work.
-I utilize my unique experiences as a tool to reach a larger audience and feel that it is my job as an artist to ensure that the general public has access to the resources and knowledge necessary for art appreciation.
+Combining the grotesque with the seductive.